Shritej24c/Econometrics/README.md

     2 – 4 = negative autocorrelation (the nearer to four the higher the correlation)
         Results: Statistic = 1.64 ( a slight positive autocorrelation)
 2. Ljung-Box Test: Checks for autocorrelation between all lags of error residuals
-    Results: p-val for all lags < 0.05 (No autocorrelation between residuals)
+    Results: p-value for all lags < 0.05 (No autocorrelation between residuals)

 **TS3. : Contemporaneous Exogeneity**